 Cheapest: If you’d like to save some yens, you can take the Keisei Main Line instead.
 The Limited Express trains (departing from Track 2 and 3 at Narita Airport stations) will get you to Keisei Ueno Station, a 5-10 minute walk from JR Ueno Station, in 90 minutes.
 To avoid a transfer at Nippori, make sure the train you board terminates at Keisei-Ueno.
 You’re looking at a total travel cost of just ¥1,030.

-Easiest with luggage: If you’ve got heavy luggage and you don’t want to haul it through Ueno Station and into a taxi, a shared taxi transfer to your hotel for ¥5,200 is a higher cost but lower stress option.
+Easiest with luggage: If you’ve got heavy luggage and you don’t want to haul it through Ueno Station and into a taxi, a shared taxi transfer for the airport straight to your hotel like this shared taxi service for about ¥5,600 is the higher cost but lowest stress option.

 Going somewhere else or want more details on the various routes from Narita to Tokyo?
 Check out our handy guide.